 Every person and their family have their own unique circumstances.
 Also, each of you are at various stages of your life in terms of your careers, savings/investments, and financial situation.

 Let’s assume you have already decided on how much insurance you want, but simply can’t decide how long you want to have it in place.

 Choosing between a 20 or 30-year term depends largely on the reasons you want to buy life insurance in the first place.
 When it comes to term insurance, the primary purpose of most people is to buy a policy for income replacement.

 Now, how old are you right now?
-If you’re in your early twenties and just starting out, you might have just bought a home or just started a family.
+If you’re in your twenties and just starting out, you might have just bought a home or just started a family.
 At the very least, you want to ensure your kids are protected until they’re at least 18 or even more if you want add another 4 years for college.

 So, how do you decide?
 If you had a 20-year term policy and died 21 or 25 years from now, ask yourself how this would affect your spouse and family financially if you had no life insurance and your income was no longer available.
 If you answered – “Not good!” then I think you have your answer as to which term policy to buy.

 If you had to renew that policy today at age 45 then it would cost you a minimal of $29.00 per month or $348.00 per year.
-That’s now!
-Twenty years down the road it’s going to cost much more.
+And that’s now!
+Twenty years down the road, it’s going to cost much more.
 Also, during that time it’s very possible your health is going to slip.
 You might have put on some weight, developed health problems such as diabetes or heart disease.